ARTICLE

 Prevents overlapping shifts

-With a 2-2-3 schedule, each employee works 12-hour shifts, with four different teams working varying hours (e.g. 6am – 6pm versus 6pm – 6am).
-Unlike other models, which may require an additional team to report mid-shift (e.g. 4pm and 4am), the Panama schedule requires no overlap, which means the organization doesn’t have to pay for additional staff during the intersecting period.
-Thus, you can minimize the number of employees you need to still meet minimum staffing requirements while also avoiding unnecessary spending.
+With a 2-2-3 schedule, each employee works 12-hour shifts, with four different teams working varying hours (e.g., 6 am6 pm versus 6 pm6 am).
+Unlike other models, which may require an additional team to report mid-shift (e.g., 4 pm and 4 am), the Panama schedule requires no overlap, so the organization doesn’t have to pay additional staff during the intersecting period.
+This can lower payroll costs by minimizing the number of hours worked beyond what’s needed for minimum coverage.

 Disadvantages of a 2-2-3 shift schedule